fbpx

 RECIPE PREP: Adjust oven rack to the middle position.
 Preheat oven to 375°F.

 1. Unroll the crescent dough on a clean work surface.
-Gently pull it into a rectangle with your fingers or a vampire spatula.
+With your fingers, gently pull it into a rectangle.

 2. With a sharp knife or pizza wheel, slice the dough into thin strips.
 Work with the shorter side of the rectangle.